libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 In most cases, peers directly connect to other peers, improving privacy and requiring fewer hops than on a relay.
 Peers connect via an [RTCPeerConnection](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection) interface.
 Once connected, [RTCDataChannels](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel) can be added to the connection to send and receive binary data.

-Peers use external [STUN](https://datatracker.ietf.org/doc/html/rfc3489) servers to determine their public address and any router restrictions that prohibit peer-to-peer communications.
+To connect to each other, peers need to learn their public IP address and any router restrictions along the path that would prohibit peer-to-peer communication.
+WebRTC specifies the [STUN](https://datatracker.ietf.org/doc/html/rfc3489) protocol for that.
 In the case of a restriction, [TURN](https://datatracker.ietf.org/doc/html/rfc8656) servers relay data between peers using a Signaling Channel.
+In libp2p, we don't use these protocols.

 Once IP addresses are obtained, a peer sends an Offer [SDP](https://datatracker.ietf.org/doc/html/rfc4566) to the other peer.
 This Offer SDP details how the initiating peer can communicate (IP address, protocols, fingerprints, encryption, etc.).
 The other peer sends an Answer SDP to the initiating peer.
 Both peers now have enough information to start the DTLS handshake.